MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/object-level-security.md

     ![Table-level security](../../analysis-services/tabular-models/media/ssas-ols.png)

 *  Row-level security and object-level security cannot be combined from different roles because it could introduce unintended access to secured data.
-An error is be generated at query time for users who are members of such a combination of roles.
+An error is generated at query time for users who are members of such a combination of roles.

 *  Dynamic calculations (measures, KPIs, DetailRows) are automatically  restricted if they reference a secured table or column.
 While there is no mechanism to explicitly secure a measure, it is possible to implicitly secure a measure by updating the expression to refer to a secured table or column.

-*  Relationships that reference a secured column work as long as the table the column is in isn't secured.
+*  Relationships that reference a secured column work provided the table the column is in is not secured.